 Another exciting sight was a Beaver.
 Since we are Canadian, I thought it was weird that we had not yet seen a Beaver.
 Watching it waddle and swim around in the swamp and then walk out right in front of me as it moved to another body of water was absolutely incredible.
 I took a few extra steps back to give it more space and my jaw must have completely dropped.
 We also spotted one swimming around his dam and it was a great view and learning opportunity for the kids.

 Even Deer are a beautiful sight as they wander through tall grass and take some time to relax.
 We also spotted some Canadian Geese with probably a dozen babies.
 And, of course, we had to take a few moments in silence to admire their beauty.

-We found Elk Island to also be a great spot for camping.
+We found Elk Island National Park to also be a great spot for camping.
 Astonin Lake is nearby and it was very family friendly.
 We were lucky to be surrounded by families with kids around the same age as Madison (5) and Sadie (3) and that really added to our camping experience with the extra fun they had to be able to play with all those sweet kids.

 Having a zoom lens when you are witnessing wildlife is key — you get the incredible encounter of witnessing them in their natural environment, while not disturbing them as you take photos from a safe distance.

 Take a look at our Elk Island fun: